Starting with Github - Create a new repository on the command line

 Once you have completed this sequence, you will use some of these commands to commit new changes to the folder.
 This is a great starting point as well.
 You can use master instead of main, I just like my main branch being called main.
 Git 'er done! :p

-Proudly powered by an IDE, a Text Editor, and some Internet Searches.
+Proudly powered by a Text Editor, an Sftp client and some Internet Searches.

 2024 dispelled.ca end of file.